SMBEspeciationgenomics/SMBEspeciationgenomics.github.io/_pages/about.md

 permalink: /about/
 ---

-# SMBE Satellite Meeting and Workshop - Identifying barriers to gene flow in the genome

 We will continue to update this page as the date for the workshop approaches, however some initial information is available here.

 ## Meeting structure